 With the rising cost of fossil fuels and electrcity, scientists developed devices which worked on solar energy and came up with the idea of panels to heat domestic water.
 We may think of this as a very recent invention, given how popular solar panels have become in recent years, but this was actually patented in the USA in 1896!

 By the 1990′s it was becoming obvious that we needed to various heating technologies that could save money and also reduce CO2 emmissions.
+This is why we found an underfloor insulation supplier, that way we could insulate under the floor and keep the heat in the house better.
 Ultra low-energy buildings appeared in Germany, paving the way for more efficient systems for the home market.
 With costs rising every year scientists must look at ways of economically improving our home heating systems.

 This article is an original contribution by Danny Ashton.